Tinker-Twins/AutoDRIVE/ADSS Toolkit/autodrive_matlab/README.md

 # MATLAB API

 <p align="justify">
-This directory hosts the MATLAB API for AutoDRIVE, which can be used to develop modular as well as end-to-end autonomous driving algorithms.
+This directory hosts the MATLAB API for AutoDRIVE, which can be used to develop modular as well as end-to-end autonomous driving algorithms using textual programming.
+This API is primarily designed for "software engineers" who prefer a script/function-based workflow.
 </p>

 ## SETUP